 - Dress professionally and use good posture.

 - Maintain eye contact by training your eyes on the camera, not the screen.

 - Practice answers in advance and write talking points on Post-it notes for reference.

 One big question for disabled jobseekers is whether to disclose a disability during the interview process.
 There’s no obligation to share your disability status with an employer.
 However, if your disability is apparent in the interview process or you need an accommodation to attend the interview, there may be no way around it.
 In that case, it’s better to be up-front and confident when addressing a disability, including clearly explaining accommodations and assistive technology you require.

 Some employers fear that accommodating a disabled employee will be prohibitively expensive.
 When addressing assistive technology, banish misconceptions by explaining exactly what you require of an employer.
 For example, the leading screen readers only cost around $1,000 and many assistive technology apps are available for free or low cost.
 If you’re not sure what assistive technology you need, find out if your state offers a lending library where you can test technology before you buy.

 Excelling and advancing in Your career

 When you’re ready to take your career to the next level, don’t let bias and barriers stand in your way.
 Here are some ways that technology can help you harness your next career opportunity.

 Online networking for professionals

 Don’t let your disability make you invisible in your industry.
-U.S.News notes virtual networking lets professionals stay at the top of their game, and you can engage without navigating physical barriers.
+Virtual networking lets professionals stay at the top of their game, and you can engage without navigating physical barriers.
 Whether it’s sharing articles and connecting with colleagues on LinkedIn, joining Twitter chats on hot industry topics, or participating in live stream events, staying active online keeps you at the forefront of your field.